-ACX Technical Requirements for Audiobooks: The Complete 2026 Guide
+ACX Technical Requirements for Audiobooks: Full 2026 Guide

 Getting rejected by ACX after weeks of production work is one of the most frustrating experiences an audiobook creator can face.
 The ACX quality check is thorough, automated, and unforgiving — a noise floor that's 2 dB too loud or a peak level that clips at -2.9 dB will get your submission bounced, no matter how good the narration sounds to human ears.